s4satyam/HR-ATTRITION-CASE-STUDY--IIIT/README.md

 #KS Statistics for the model is 54% which indicates our model is fairly good and accurate.

 #   Recommendations are as follows:
-#1.
-Company should takes some actions to improve work life balance of employees.
+#Company should takes some actions to improve work life balance of employees.
-#2.
  Working environment should be improved.
 Employees should get regular breaks.
 Quizes and indoor games should be promoted.
-#3.
  Managers should not be changed very frequently.
-#4.
  For Frequently traveling employees, company should take some steps to keep them in our company.